Welcome to Blackfriars Bridge Class

 Miss Stephenson - Teaching Assistant

 Our class read is The Boy with the Bronze Axe by Kathleen Fidler.
-Children also have access to a range of Raymond Briggs books which allow them to explore more of his writing.

 PE will take place on Monday and Tuesday for Blackfriars class and Tuesday and Thursday for Waterloo class.
 Children should come to school in their school PE kits on those days.

 RHE- We are thinking about the impact of bullying and what we can do to prevent it.

 Please ensure your child has a water bottle in school each day.

 Lastly, if you have any questions or concerns, please speak to a member of staff or email us at the address below;

 We have now got access to Google Classroom again and are starting to upload homework tasks.
 Children’s logins have not changed but there is a new class code.

 If you have any problems logging in, please let us know.